 about

 I am a Cypriot|German-Hungarian art curator, researcher, advisor and writer whose interests are grounded in curious, joyful and conscious experimentation with ideas, actions and projects through ecopedagogical, site-responsive, collective and collaborative configurations.
-My practice includes exhibition curating, (un) doing research, cultivating community-centred and socio-ecologically engaged art projects and public programming, crafting and leading workshops and learning environments, as well as advising artists and institutions.
+My practice includes exhibition curating, (un) doing research, cultivating community-centred and socio-ecologically engaged art projects and public programming, crafting and leading workshops and learning environments, as well as advising artists, institutions and organisations.
 I also write about ecology, culture, pedagogy and architecture and I am learning how to build systems rooted in making things with/for multispecies communities.
 Since 2024, I live in a small village in the mountains of Pafos in Cyprus, bridging my interests and capacities with site-specific and land-based needs.
 I am learning how to forage, collect rainwater, and grow food.

 studies